RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # Delete this line and paste file contents here
       """

+      # Your output should look something like:
+      # Paul Resnick
+      # Jackie Cohen
+      # Jackie Cohen
+      # Nick Reid
+      # Jackie Cohen

 3. (3 points) Use the Facebook data to count the number of times a person has posted in the Facebook group.
+You should format the output like "person posted X times".

    .. actex:: ps_3_3

       fb = """
       # Delete this line and paste file contents here
       """

+      # Your output should look something like:
+      # Paul Resnick posted 1 times
+      # Jackie Cohen posted 3 times
+      # Nick Reid posted 2 times